 Some are just for fun creativity and gorgeousness, some will save you precious time, and many will help you to plan and create more efficiently.

-Without further ado, here’s my round-up of the most useful and creative bullet journal hacks I’ve found… happy bullet journaling!
+Without further ado, here’s my round-up of the most useful, creative and beautiful bullet journal hacks I’ve found… happy bullet journaling!

-You can see how I’ve used them in my own bullet journal below.
+You can see how I’ve used a dutch door in my own bullet journal below.